Hidden-charm $uds\,c\bar c$ pentaquarks as flavor eigenstates in a constituent quark model: Introduction

 Those experimental results have motivated a large amount of theoretical work.
 For instance, those systems have been studied using effective field theories~\cite{Feijoo:2022rxf, Zhu:2022wpi, Yan:2022wuz, Chen:2022onm, Zhu:2021lhd}, QCD sum rules~\cite{Wang:2022neq, Wang:2022gfb, Wang:2020eep, Chen:2020uif, Azizi:2023iym} or phenomenological quark models~\cite{Ortega:2022uyu, Giachino:2022pws, Yang:2022ezl, Wang:2022mxy, Karliner:2022erb, Meng:2022wgl, Shi:2021wyt, Xiao:2021rgp}.
 Many interpretations consider these states as hadronic molecules near the $\Xi_c \bar{D}^{(*)}$ and $\Xi^{(',*)}_c \bar{D}^{(*)}$ thresholds, but other configurations have also been proposed~\cite{Chen:2020kco, Chen:2022wkh,Li:2023aui, Maiani:2023nwj,Burns:2022uha}.

 In this work we use the diffusion Monte Carlo (DMC) technique to solve the Schr\"odinger equation that describes $udsc\bar c$ pentaquarks in the framework of a non-relativistic constituent quark model.
 This method allows us to obtain the ground state of a given system, within statistical uncertainties, providing that the initial approximation introduced in the algorithm (the so-called trial function) is reasonably close to the exact ground-state wavefunction of the multiquark.
-In particular, the DMC is able to correct the shortcomings of that trial function if it has the same nodal surface as the exact solution.
-Otherwise, what we obtain is an upper bound to the energy of the multiquark~\cite{hammond}.
+In particular, the DMC is able to correct the shortcomings of that trial function if it has the same nodal surface as the exact solution ~\cite{hammond}.

 The Hamiltonian in the present study uses the AL1 potential defined in Refs.~\cite{Semay:1994ht, Silvestre-Brac:1996myf}, that includes a Coulomb term to model one-gluon exchanges, a linear confining potential, and a hyperfine spin-spin interaction.
 The parameters of the model were obtained from fits to the known properties of different baryons and were not changed here to describe larger multiquarks.
 The combination of DMC+ AL1 potential has been used successfully in previous works~\cite{Gordillo:2020sgc, Gordillo:2021bra, Alcaraz-Pelegrina:2022fsi, Gordillo:2022nnj, Gordillo:2023tnz, Gordillo:2024sem, Gordillo:2024blx, Gordillo:2025caj}.
 Given that the typical accuracy of the model in the conventional hadron sector is at the level of $(10-20)\%$, this range provides a reasonable estimate of the theoretical uncertainty of our predictions.
 The trial function we used contains a combination of the spin, color and flavor eigenvectors of the corresponding operators without any a priori couplings between baryon and meson parts.
 We also impose a definite value of the isospin for the flavor eigenfunctions \cite{Gordillo:2025caj}, since the proper consideration of the flavor degree of freedom is necessary to obtain the two pentaquark species found in the experiments (see below).

 Considering all that, the manuscript is organized as follows: in Sec.~\ref{sec:theory} we summarize the constituent quark Hamiltonian and briefly outline the DMC formalism.
 Section~\ref{sec:results} presents our numerical results and discusses the mass spectrum and internal structure of the $udsc\bar c$ configurations.
 Finally, Sec.~\ref{sec:conclusions} contains our conclusions.